Kirken2004/tv-kir-ondulat/README.md

 The **Target Time** is in a window, a box, in which the value is supposed to evolve or solidify the current structure move.
 The left side of the box is time 1, and the middle dashed line is the time 2.
 Once the current bar gets inside, you know the time component of the action.
 Yet you'll have to discover the price it goes to.
 The duration of the window is inferred by the BC duration.
 The right side of the window (time 3) is usually the beginning of a new wave building up, or a continuation you had to confirm.

-A reddish dashed line named the **Correlation Line** is drawn away from BC, at the same distance from C. This dashed line is at a moment in time when you may want to check the rightness of the predictions.
+The reddish dashed line can be called the **Taito Suchi Line** is drawn away from BC, at the same distance from C. This dashed line is at a moment in time when you may want to check the rightness of the predictions.
 If the candles follow the arrows and dont change direction before this stage, the window is still a potential target for the N Wave.
 If the candles went completly elsewhere, you probably misplaced your ABC points.
 Or the market just went crazy, like it often does (sic).
 If the line is before or after time 2 by one period, you may determine a correlation with the Ichimoku numbers (ie. Kihon Suchi series).

 The indicator is helpful at the time it is drawn until the candles gets into the window.
 It wont move over time.
 Whatever the market is doing, once on the other side of the **Correlation Line**, this instance of the indicator becomes a thing of the past.
 If you made a plan using it, stick to the plan.
 And play it safe if the market tries something unexpected in that window.